|

 Energy from waste - how to harness missed opportunities

-Phil Jenkinson, Chief Engineer – Thermal Applications, N+P Group B.V
+Phil Jenkinson, Chief Engineer – Thermal Applications, N+P Group B.V.

 - Benefits of waste sorting, size reduction and densification